NCAR/aircraft_QAtools_notebook/README.md

 ### Option 1: Interactively

-You will need git and conda installed on the machine you are going to be running the notebook.
+You will need git, conda, and firefox installed on the machine you are going to be running the notebook.

 Resource for installing / checking git and conda installation: